oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 2) every path from a root to any leaf has finite length, and equivalently
 3) every instance has finite nesting depth.

-There is no restriction on reference edges, so any cycles among colleciton type in a model can be broken by converting one or more collections to references.
+There is no restriction on reference edges, so any cycles among collection type in a model can be broken by converting one or more collections to references.

 From UML JADN takes the concept of modeling information/data